-This includes messages sent to another user, message sent to canned-response chatbots like Echo, Puzzle, Science for Ages 8/9, stickers, images and doodles.
+This includes messages sent to another user, messages sent to canned-response chatbots like Echo, Puzzle, Science for Ages 8/9, stickers, images and doodles.

-Stat commonly used to measure active users on Social Networks and Messaging apps.
-Number of unique users who have used the app at least once in a month.
+MAU is a stat commonly used to measure active users on Social Networks and Messaging apps.
+The number of unique users who have used the app at least once a month.